mmeii/code-quiz/README.md

 # Web APIs: Code Quiz

 This is a timed coding quiz with multiple-choice questions.
-This app features dynamically updated HTML and CSS powered by JavaScript written from scratch.
-Bootstrap is also used.
+This app is written from scratch.

 ## Installation
 1. Download or clone repository